Sunday School for Children and Teens

 Our toddlers and children through 5th grade will be taught through the David C. Cook Bible-In-Life curriculum series resource.
 This series is Bible based, teaching scripture knowledge with God-honoring biblical values.
 Lessons provide a connection to everyday life.
 This curriculum is based on a 3 year cycle.

 Middle School students will be instructed with the rfour.org Season 4 curriculum, which has 25 lessons grouped into 8 sessions.
-The curriculum creates direct links for students between Old and New Testament faith stories with application to daily living.
+The curriculum goals include (1) increasing biblical literacy, (2) highlighting the universal and relevant themes in the Bible stories, and (3) inivitng personal sharing to strengthen community.
 Each lesson includes scripture, activity, and a short movie clip.

 High School students will be learning to recognize God's presence in their lives as they explore prayer, the biblical stories of our faith, modern parables in DVD formats, and dynamic discussions of faith in today's often volatile world.
 This won't just be a program of talk, but a challenge to act.
 Our teens will experience faith coming alive to help them make a successful transition into owning their faith.